-- 1. The number of holdings and agenda items voted. - 2.
-The % of investments in securities that are on Robeco's Exclusion list as result of the application of Robeco's Exclusion Policy. - 3.
-The Sub-fund's weighted carbon, water and waste footprint score compared to the General Market Index. - The number of companies that are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 5.
-The Sub-fund's weighted average ESG score compared to the General Market Index.
+- 1. The % of investments in securities that are on Robeco's Exclusion list as result of the application of Robeco's Exclusion Policy. - 2.
+The number of companies that are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 3.
+The % of holdings with an elevated sustainability risk profile. - 4.
+The % of the Sub-fund invested in green, social, sustainability and/or sustainability-linked bonds.